slbailey/Retrovue/docs/runtime/clock.md

 ### Broadcast Day Boundaries

 - ScheduleService does the broadcast-day classification.
-MasterClock does NOT know about broadcast days; it only knows "what time is it (UTC + channel local)."
+MasterClock does NOT know about broadcast days; it only knows "what time is it (UTC + system local)."
 - This keeps boundaries clear between time authority and scheduling logic.

 ### Passive Design